How Our Tutorials Work

 eTutoring is not a copyediting or proofreading service.
 Our tutors read your work with care and give big-picture feedback, such as how well you respond to the assignment directions, the clarity of your argument, etc.

-Please note that you will receive a response within 24 hours of your appointment time.
-You should therefore only use this service if you are submitting a document at least two days before the deadline.
+When making your appointment, please keep in mind that your tutor has up to 24 hours after the start of your appointment to return your feedback to you.
+You should therefore only use this service if you are submitting a document at least two days before the assignment deadline.
 For writers with longer assignments, we recommend making online or face-to-face synchronous appointments instead. eTutoring appointments are limited to one per week.

 Public Speaking and Slide Presentation Tutorials